springer-llms-deep-dive/llms-deep-dive-tutorials/README.md

 ## Prerequisites

 You will need API tokens from three different websites in order to smoothly run every tutorial notebook.
-To smooth the process, here is a list of accounts that will be needed to run each of the notebooks.
+Here is a list of accounts that will be needed to run each of the notebooks.

 0. [Google Colab](https://colab.research.google.com/)